 decision of an approved medical specialist panel means an opinion, assessment, or other decision of an approved medical specialist panel that is relevant to the operation of Part III Division 2A, Part IXA or clause 18A.

-(8) If a factual error is apparent on the face of any of the documents described in subsection (1) or (2), the Director may reject the document and require the approved medical specialist panel to replace it with a correct document which the Director is to give to each of the recipients of the document that contained the error.
+(8) If a factual error is apparent on the face of any of the documents described in subsection (1) or (2), the Registrar may reject the document and require the approved medical specialist panel to replace it with a correct document which the Registrar is to give to each of the recipients of the document that contained the error.

 [Section 146O inserted by No. 42 of 2004 s.
 109; amended by No. 16 of 2005 s.
-19.]
+19; No. 31 of 2011 s.
+75.]

 146P.
 No assessment without unanimous agreement